MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/package/pip-authenticate.md

 No. While this task itself will work behind a web proxy <a href="~/pipelines/agents/proxy.md" data-raw-source="[secret variable](~/pipelines/agents/proxy.md)">your agent has been configured to use</a>, it does not configure pip to use the proxy.

 To do so, you can either:
 * Set the environment variable `http_proxy`, `https_proxy` and optionally `no_proxy` to your proxy settings.
 See [Pip official guidelines](https://pip.pypa.io/en/stable/user_guide/#using-a-proxy-server) for details.
-Note that these are commonly used variables which other non-Python tools (e.g. curl) may also use.
+These are commonly used variables which other non-Python tools (e.g. curl) may also use.
   >**Caution:**
   >The `http_proxy` and `no_proxy` variables are case-sensitive on Linux and Mac operating systems and must be lowercase.
 Attempting to use an Azure Pipelines variable to set the environment variable will not work, as it will be converted to uppercase.
 Instead, set the environment variables on the self-hosted agent's machine and restart the agent.
 * Add the proxy settings to the [pip config file](https://pip.pypa.io/en/stable/user_guide/#config-file) file using `proxy` key.